Rimi B. Chatterjee

 In 2024 she won the Short Forms contest by Room magazine for ‘Zigsa Tells Her Story’.
 In 2023 she won the Utopia Award for best utopian novellette for ‘A Question of Choice’ in Reckoning magazine’s special issue "Our Beautiful Reward'.
 Her novella "Arisudan' featured on the Locus Reading List for 2021 In 2022 she was a finalist at the Writing Climate Pitchfest, an initiative by the Hollywood Climate Summit.

 Career

 Chatterjee is a novelist, screenwriter, translator, and ex-professor of English at Jadavpur University.
 She completed her Ph.D at Oxford University in 1997.
-She began teaching at Jadavpur University in 2004.
+She taught at Jadavpur University from 2004 till 2024.